HudsonJunior/jobsity_test/README.md

-All the mandatorys feature was done.
+All mandatory features have been done.

 ## Compiling the app
 - The Flutter's version used to build this app was v3.7.0.